ezanol/andbang-alfred/README.md

 - `teams` Use this if you have added/removed teams and wish to update your cached teams.
 - `members` Use this if you have added/removed team members and wish to update your cached team members.
-- `token' Use this to manually get a new token
+- `token` Use this to manually get a new token

 ## License
 MIT